daghanacay/aws-appsync-chat-starter-react/README.md

    amplify push
    ```

    Are you sure you want to continue? -> Yes
    Do you want to generate code for your newly created GraphQL API (Y/n) -> yes
    Choose the code generation language target -> javascript
    Enter the file name pattern of graphql queries, mutations and subscriptions -> select default press enter
    Do you want to generate/update all possible GraphQL operations - queries, mutations and subscriptions -> y

    Wait for the provisioning to complete, this will take 3 to 5 mins.
-Once done, a `src/aws-exports.js` file with the resources information is created.
-Also go and see the following service in your AWS console
+Once done, a `src/aws-exports.js` file is created with the resources information.
+Also, go and see the following service in your AWS console

    - Cloud formation
    - AppSync